ex-zee-ex/VIDEO_WAAAVES_2.5_suite/README.md

 https://youtu.be/LNDmF9-AcW8 on how to use the audio visualizer and midi mapping functions

 https://vimeo.com/andreijay for many examples of this program in action.

+if this program feels too huge I'd recommend trying out the scaled down https://github.com/ex-zee-ex/lil_waaaves for regular sized operating systems or if you're comfortable with raspberry pi try the even more scaled down https://github.com/ex-zee-ex/waaaave_pool